hamza-haleem/SQL-Data-Jobs-Market-Insights/README.md

 # SQL-Data-Jobs-Market-Insights
 ## Introduction
-This project explores job postings data using SQL.
-The dataset contains job information, company details, and associated skills.
-The goal was to perform both general job market analysis and focused role-specific analysis (e.g., Data Analyst) to uncover insights about salaries, skills, and hiring trends.
+This project explores the data job market by analyzing job postings, salaries, skills, and hiring trends.
+Using SQL queries and structured datasets, the goal is to uncover insights into demand, compensation, and skill requirements across different roles.

 [View the SQL Queries](Data_Jobs_Analysis.sql)
 ## Background